jdupak/diploma-thesis/src/00_thesis.md

 > ```

-Now, there is no simple way to say when the lifetime of the reference should end to prove that his program is safe from its syntactic structure.
+There is no simple way to determine (from the syntactic structure) when the lifetime of the reference should end to prove that his program is safe.
 This code can be fixed by explicitly specifying where the lifetime should end.
-However, this clutters up the code and cannot be used for more advanced cases.
+However, this clutters the code and cannot be used for more advanced cases.

 > ```rust
 > {